jarviscanada/jarvis_data_eng_BrianKim/core_java/jdbc/README.md

   accessing a single table is easier than the whole database.
 Because of this, in distributed database systems, this pattern is helpful as your store and manage shards of database horizontally.

 # Test
-How you test your app against the database? (e.g. database setup, test data set up, query result) The database is set up in a dockerized PostgreSQL instance.
+The database was set up in a dockerized PostgreSQL instance.
 Inside the `JDBCExecutor` which is the class acting as the client, manual tests were done inside the `main` method.
+Exceptions were logged and handled using the `slf4j` logger.
+Using CustomerDAO and OrdersDAO, DTO were returned and their outputs were displayed to compare results.